Reviews You Can Rely On

 The Best Clothes Irons for 2024

 Are you seeking the best clothing iron?
-We've spent hundreds of hours testing the best irons for clothes to bring you 14 of the best models available today.
-Over the past several years, our testing experts have purchased dozens of irons and pressed hundreds of garments and sheets to learn which models are great for big jobs, which excel at steam output, and which are ideal for detailing.
-We record soleplate temperature, measure steam output, and directly compare glide and maneuverability.
-Whether you're a veteran crafter needing as much precision and power as possible or want something inexpensive to get your work clothes ready for the upcoming week, we've got you covered.
+We've spent hundreds of hours testing the 14 best irons.
+We pressed hundreds of garments and sheets to learn which models are great for big jobs, which excel at steam output, and which are ideal for detailing.
+We recorded soleplate temperature, measured steam output, and directly compared the glide and maneuverability of each model.

 Top 14 Clothes Irons - Test Results